MattJDean/js-array/README.md

 <p>The user can select the image source using a <strong>toggle switch</strong> (Unsplash or Pexels).
 Upon clicking the "Fetch Image" button, the app calls the respective API (Unsplash or Pexels), retrieves a random image, and displays it on the screen.</p>

 <h3>Image Assignment</h3>
 <p>The user enters an email address and assigns the fetched image to that email.
-All assigned images are stored in arrays, and the app allows the user to manage them (mark as favorite, view in full screen, delete).</p>
+All assigned images are stored in arrays, and the app allows the user to manage them (mark as favourite, view in full screen, delete).</p>

 <h3>Image Vault</h3>
 <p>The images are displayed in a grid layout, each with the following interactive options:</p>